atlassian/1time/README.md

 We include two secret providers

 - `AsciiRangeSecretProvider`: Will generate 20 random bytes in the ASCII range.
-This enables de raw value to be printable and easier for transport / debugging.
+This enables the raw value to be printable and easier for transport / debugging.
 - `RandomSecretProvider`: Will generate 20 random bytes in the entire byte range.

 If you want to use better random generators such as AWS KMS, you can implement your own `SecretProvider` and use such provider in the `totpConfiguration` of the `DefaultTOTPService`.